gajus/eslint-plugin-jsdoc/.README/README.md

   above functions/methods with no parameters or return values (intended where variable names are sufficient for themselves as documentation).

+### Requiring JSDoc comments for exported functions in <code>require-jsdoc</code>

+- `settings.jsdoc.publicFunctionsOnly` - Missing jsdoc blocks
+  are only reported for function bodies that are exported from the module.

+  This setting object supports the following keys:

+  - `exports`
+  - `modules`
+  - `browserEnv`

 ### Alias Preference

 Use `settings.jsdoc.tagNamePreference` to configure a preferred alias name for a JSDoc tag.
 The format of the configuration is: `<primary tag name>: <preferred alias name>`, e.g.